ohyder/MD_ICU_Surgery/README.md

 I can also send you the AHA Hospital Classification file for all US hospitals with the variables needed to replicate this analysis.

 The two main files are MD SICU Data Cut 0321.sas and MD SICU Analysis 0321.sas.
-The four state data prep is in FL_NY_CA datacut 033126.sas and analysis is though the MD SICU Analysis file.
+The four state data prep is in FL_NY_CA datacut 033126.sas and analysis is incorporated into the MD SICU Analysis file via macro calls.